nus-cs2103-AY2324S2/tp/docs/UserGuide.md

   This command does nothing but it will be executed successfully.

-Possible outputs:
-- `Message: Skill(s) have been added`

-    The skills will be added.

-    The edited contact will be displayed on the detailed view panel.
-- `Message: WARNING: the following skill(s) has not been added to any other contacts, please ensure it is not misspelt: “V++”, “Leadershipp”.
-Skills have been added`

-    The skills will be added.

-    The edited contact will be displayed on the detailed view panel.
-- `Message: ERROR: Cannot find contact with name “Jane Doe”.`
-- `Message: ERROR: Cannot find contact with index “#10”.`

 ### Delete a skill from a contact  : `delete-skill`
-Deletes a skill from a contact.
+Deletes a list of skills from a contact.

-Format: `delete-skill NAME [-s SKILL]...`
+Format: `delete-skill COURSEMATE [-s SKILL]...`

 Parameters:
-- `NAME`: Name of the existing contact.
+- `COURSEMATE`: Name of the existing coursemate.
 Accepts aliases (substrings or in hashtag (#) notation).
 - `SKILL`: (zero or multiple allowed): Skill(s) of the courseMate.
 These must be existing skills that the contact contains.

 Examples: